MohammadHoseinGhasemi/rectangle_overlap/README.md

 ## About

 I used these languages ​​to configure this application as much as I could.
-`css` and `js` for use by users and `node.js` for its backend and server side.
+`css` and `Js` for use by users and `Node.js` for its backend and server side.
 The structure used in this program is `MVC` structure.
-I used `system routing` for clean coding and faster access, as well as for easy configuration.
+I used `System Routing` for clean coding and faster access, as well as for easy configuration.
-I used `comments` as much as I could to make editing inside the codes easier as well as readability and access.
+I used `Comments` as much as I could to make editing inside the codes easier as well as readability and access.
-I also used `ejs view engine` to use dynamic code inside `html`
+I also used `Ejs View Engine` to use dynamic code inside `Html`

 ## Packages